Rianna Conner Carpenter Exposes Major Skin In New Steamy Photograph

 She teamed the jacket with a pair of jeans that drew attention toward her taut stomach and sculpted abs.
 The NSFW picture can be viewed on Instagram.

 She appeared to have worn a full face of makeup.
 The application seemingly comprised a beige foundation that gave her face a flawless finish.
-It looked like she wore a nude lipstick, opted for shimmery nude eyeshadow, a brown blush, heavily lined eyes, a thick coat of mascara, and well-defined eyebrows.
+It looked like she wore a nude lipstick, opted for shimmery nude eyeshadow, a brown blush, heavily-lined eyes, a thick coat of mascara, and well-defined eyebrows.

 Rianna wore her blond tresses down and styled them in soft, romantic curls, allowing them to cascade over her shoulders and ample bosoms.